How We Bypassed Google’s Two-Step Verification

-TL;DR - An attacker can bypass Google's two-step login verification, reset a user's master password, and otherwise gain full account control, simply by capturing a user's application-specific password (ASP).
+TL;DR – An attacker can bypass Google's two-step verification, reset a user's master password, and otherwise gain full account control, simply by capturing a user's application-specific password (ASP).

-(With all due respect to Google's "Good to Know" ad campaign)
+(With all due respect to Google's old "Good to Know" ad campaign)

 Google’s 2-step verification makes for an interesting customer story in some of the challenges that go with such a wide-scale, comprehensive deployment of strong authentication.
-To make 2-step verification usable for all of their customers (and to bootstrap it into their rather expansive ecosystem without breaking everything), Google’s engineers had to make a few compromises.
+To make 2-step verification usable for all their customers (and to bootstrap it into their rather expansive ecosystem without breaking everything), Google’s engineers had to make a few compromises.
 In particular, with 2-step verification came a notion of “Application-Specific Passwords” (ASPs).

 Some months ago, we found a way to bypass Google's 2-step verification by (ab)using their ASPs to gain full control over Google accounts, completely circumventing Google’s 2-step verification process.
-We communicated how we bypassed Google's two-step verification to their security team, and recently heard back from them that they had implemented some changes to mitigate the most serious of the threats we’d uncovered.
+We communicated how we bypassed Google's two-step verification to their security team, and recently heard back that they had implemented some changes to mitigate the most serious of the threats we’d uncovered.
 Here’s what we found:

 Generally, once you turn on 2-step verification, Google asks you to create a separate Application-Specific Password for each application you use (hence “Application-Specific”) that doesn’t support logins using 2-step verification.
 Then, you use that ASP in place of your actual password.
 In more-concrete terms, you create ASPs for most client applications that don’t use a web-based login: email clients using IMAP and SMTP (Apple Mail, Thunderbird, etc.); chat clients communicating over XMPP (Adium, Pidgin, etc.), and calendar applications that sync using CalDAV (iCal, etc.).